jmoc3/jmoc3/README.md

 <h1 align="center">Hi 👋, I'm Jose Orejarena</h1>
-<h3 align="center">rough knowledge a sense of life and a motive for constant self-improvement.</h3>
+<h3 align="center">An explorer curious for truths and solutions, who found in his journey through knowledge, a sense of life and a motive for constant self-improvement.</h3>

 - 🔭 I’m currently working on **Myself**